-"New snowmobile": a snowmobile, the equitable or legal title to which has never passed to a person who purchases it for purposes other than resale.
+"New snowmobile": a snowmobile, the equitable or legal title to which has never-passed exclusively to a person persons who purchases purchasing it for purposes other than resale only.

 "Nighttime hours": 10:00 pm to 7:00 am, local time.